Eggplant Parmesan Sandwiches

 They’re so good.

-The first thing you want to do is slice up a couple eggplants into disks:
+The first thing you want to do is slice up a couple eggplants into disks, discarding the stem at the top of the eggplant:

-Make sure you pick firm eggplants from the store, that don’t have any indentations in them.
+Make sure you select firm eggplants from the store, that don’t have any indentations in them.
+Truly fresh eggplant won’t be discolored in spots, either.

 A quick note on “draining” the eggplants: If you have the time, go ahead and salt the eggplants and let them sit for 30 minutes to drain, then brush the excess salt and moisture off with paper towel.
 If you don’t have the time, I found that in this recipe you can get away with not salting them and letting them sit.